 You may be thinking of the Final Exam Result (FER) form, which indicates the result of the doctoral final examination.
 A doctoral student may have passed the final exam on the condition that further revisions to the dissertation be completed prior to deposit.
 The TDA form indicates that the committee has determined the dissertation is ready for deposit.

 What signatures are required on the TDA form?

 There are two versions of the TDA form: one for master’s students and one for doctoral students.
 Because Graduate College policy requires a master’s thesis to be approved by a graduate faculty member, at least one of the signatures in the Adviser Approval or Additional Approval sections of a master’s TDA form must be that of a graduate faculty member.
 On the doctoral TDA form, the student’s director of research (adviser) and all committee members who voted to pass the student at the final exam (defense) are required to sign.
 All TDA forms must be signed by the department head or director of graduate studies.

 What if an adviser or committee member is not on campus to sign the TDA form?

 Signatures of advisers or committee members may be obtained by faxing or scanning and emailing the form for the off-campus individual to sign (signatures must be hand-written) and return.
 All signatures must be on the same form.

 What signatures are required to be original?

 TDA and doctoral examination result (PER/FER) forms submitted as scanned copies by authorized departmental faculty or staff via the appropriate secured link on the Graduate College website do not require original (wet-ink) signatures.
-If hard copies of these forms are delivered to 204 Coble Hall, only the signature of the department head (or authorized signatory) must be original.

 What if the department head is unavailable to sign the TDA form?